-The Bible says that God told Noah to take on the Ark two of every kind of animal, and seven pairs of the clean animals and flying creatures.Plan Your Visit
+The Bible says that God told Noah to take on the Ark two of every kind of animal, and seven pairs of the clean animals and flying creatures.Ticket Options

 Was every species on the Ark?
 No. Species is a term used in the modern classification system.
 The Bible uses the term “kind.”
 The created kind was a much broader category than the modern term of classification, species.

 The biblical concept of created “kind” probably most closely corresponds to the family level in current taxonomy.
 A good rule of thumb is that if two things can breed together, then they are of the same created kind.
 It is a bit more complicated, but this is a good quick measure of a “kind.”

 There can be a tremendous amount of variation within a created kind.
 For example, various types of dogs, such as wolves, dingoes, coyotes, jackals, and domestic dogs, can often breed with one another.
 When dogs breed together, you get dogs; so there is a dog kind.